IoT security begins with building secure software. Learn how to embed security into your SDLC to avoid becoming an easy target for hackers.

 For security to keep up with agile and DevOps delivery practices, there must be automation of both the development and testing of software.

-That is a trend noted by the Building Security In Maturity Model (BSIMM), a free annual report by Synopsys that tracks the software security initiatives (SSIs) of organizations mainly in nine verticals.
-The most recent report, BSIMM11, did in-depth analysis of the SSIs of 130 participating organizations.
+That is a trend noted by the Building Security In Maturity Model (BSIMM), a free annual report by Synopsys that tracks the software security initiatives (SSIs) of organizations across various verticals.
+The most recent report, BSIMM12, did in-depth analysis of the SSIs of 128 participating organizations.

 But it takes more than automation for security to keep pace with the speed of development.
 Humans still have to run the show, so to speak.